-Students who have an undergraduate degree in psychology or a related field and are accepted into the program under academic probation may be required to take prerequisite courses as a condition of their acceptance into the program, particularly if they earned a grade below a C in those courses during their undergraduate work.
+Students who have an undergraduate degree in psychology or a related field, , but do not meet the minimum undergraduate GPA requirement and are accepted into the program under academic probation (see 'Exceptions to the Minimum Grate-Point Average below) may be required to take prerequisite courses as a condition of their acceptance into the program.
+Coursework taken more than 10 years prior to applying to the program may need to be retaken prior to starting the program even if the applicant meets minimum GPA requirements.

 - Applicants must submit: - 1.
-Three reference forms and accompanying letters of reference completed by someone professionally qualified to recommend for the field of professional counseling/marriage and family therapy.
-References should be from persons qualified to evaluate the applicant's academic and professional potential. - 2.
-Applicants must have a personal interview with members of the Program Admissions Committee.
+Three reference forms and accompanying letters of recommendation completed by someone professionally qualified to recommend for the field of professional counseling/marriage and family therapy.
+References should be from persons qualified to evaluate the applicant's academic and professional potential.
+Recommendations will not be accepted from friends or family members. - 2.
+Applicants must have a personal interview with members of the School of Graduate Professional Studies Admissions Committee.

-In addition, applicants who are recovering from an addiction to substances of any kind must have been clean and sober for one year prior to entering the program and for two years prior to engaging in clinical field placement.
+In addition, applicants who are recovering from an addiction to substances of any kind must have been clean and sober for one year prior to entering the program and for two years prior to engaging in Clinical Field Training.
 An explanation of all relevant circumstances related to an applicant's legal history, substance use or addiction and recovery history must be included in the personal statement.
 It is the student's responsibility to determine whether their legal history will affect their ability to obtain a professional license in their chosen field.
+Failure to disclose this information during the admissions process is grounds for dismissal from the program.